Determined explores 400 years of Black history through the stories of key figures and events in Virginia that shaped the fight for Black equity.

-Dr. Karen Sherry is a curator specializing in American history and material culture with 20 years of museum experience.
+Dr. Karen A. Sherry is a curator specializing in American history and material culture with twenty years of museum experience.
 Since 2017, she has served as a curator at the Virginia Museum of History & Culture, where she organized the exhibitions Determined: The 400-Year Struggle for Black Equality and Agents of Change: Female Activism in Virginia from Women’s Suffrage to Today.

 Dr. Edward L. Ayers, Tucker-Boatwright Professor of the Humanities and President Emeritus, University of Richmond